RoraZhu/DTCC_GraphQL/README.md

-# DTCC-Restful APIs
+# DTCC-graphQL API
-This project implements Restful APIs for CTM, Alert & Trade Suite.
+This project implements graphQL APIs for CTM, Alert & Trade Suite.

 ## Connect to Snowflake